Jojobacklinks/localSEO/README.md

 ### 4. List Your Business on Local Directories

-Register your company on sites such as Yelp, BBB, Angi, and Chamber of Commerce directories.
+Register your company on sites such as Yelp, BBB, Angi, and Chamber of Commerce, and [free service business directories](https://expertondeck.com/).
 Use your exact business name, phone, and address every time.
 If there are typos or mismatched info, Google might get confused and not show your listing.

 ### 5. Post Photos and Regular Updates